billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Iteration over a Numeric Range
 We can make iteration more generic.
 First we define an abstract "body" function, with 1 input and 1 output.
 The first input is the iteration index, the typical "i" in a for-loop.
 The output is the result of the body, and is used by the iteration function to break.
 We choose "undefined" as the sentinel value to break.
 Then we iterate over the range [0..n[, passing the index to the body function and continuing as long as the body returns a defined value.

+We can use the iteration to implement our factorial function.
+However, since we don't have an accumulator passed as a parameter to our body function, we must instead encapsulate that in the body function as a bit of state.
+We do this now by using a 'var' element, which has two outputs - the first returns the current value, and the second returns a function which changes the value, and returns the previous value.
+Then our body function multiplies the current value by the iteration index, then sets the var to the result.
+We also return the value, so we continue rather than breaking from the iteration.
 <figure>
   <img src="./resources/iteration.svg"  alt="" title="Simple iteration over the range [0..n[.">
 </figure>

-We can use the iteration to implement our factorial function.

 ## More General Iteration over a Range
 Generic iteration with start, end, condition, and step configurable.